gdat510-sjfc/course-materials/assignments/final_project_directions.md

 Once you've loaded and processed the data, it's time do some exploratory data analysis and develop a modeling strategy.
 This will require several documents.

+-   *eda.Rmd*: this should be a journal like document that describes your exploratory data analysis and provides visualizations and summaries of any useful insights.
+Also, if you have ideas for creating new variables - also know as feature engineering - they should be documented here.
+Save this file *docs/dataReports*.
 -   *model\_dev.Rmd*: this is where you will build and validate the model.
 It should save the model object as an RDS object in the *data/models* folder.
 The markdown file should be saved in *code/model*
 -   *model\_research.Rmd*: any research and development related to the model development can be done here and saved in the docs&gt;model folder.
-This should be saved in *docs/model*
+This should be saved in *docs/model*.
+NOT REQUIRED.

 #### Step 5: Operationalization